GeniaPiano/GeniaPiano/README.md

 ## Funfacts about me

-⚙ I am a pianist and photographer and I learned to code to do my work faster.
+⚙ I am a pianist and photographer and I have learned to code to do my work faster.

 🐱‍👤 I use finger to play piano and code.